 Credit Reference Agency scores requested by the lender

 Lenders can also request the credit score provided by the CRA.
-This score is often used in addition to the lender's score, although the lender can use the score provided by the CRA as the only credit score to check an application.
+This score is often used in addition to the lender's score, although the lender can use the score provided by the CRA as the only credit score to check an application, although this will usually still be within the lenders own scoring system.

 Your credit score with Credit Reference Agencies